Indy 500 Racing Guide

 How many seats at Indianapolis Motor Speedway?

 The Indianapolis Motor Speedway has a permanent seating capacity of 235,000, with the potential to host up to 400,000 total spectators when the infield seating is included.
-For the 2020 Indy 500, race organizers have announced that they will limit the event to 25% of capacity due to concerns over COVID-19.

 What are the best seats for the Indy 500?